HPLC-ECD (Electrochemical Detection) Fundamentals

 HPLC-ECD Method Optimization

-Did you think the detection method for 3-nitrotyrosine sounded a little bit complicated?
+Did you think the detection method for 3-nitrotyrosine sounded a bit complicated?
 This is normal.
 As common as HPLC-ECD is, there are still many important variables involved in achieving the optimal analytical conditions.
 This specific information requires years of training and experience.
-Eicom can provide it to you in an efficient manner in a short time.
-Some factors influencing detection are as follows, but not limited to column types, mobile phase pH, type of buffer solution, ion paring level, methanol concentration, temperature, and detector setting.
+Eicom can provide it to you efficiently in a short time.
+Some factors influencing detection are as follows, but are not limited to column types, mobile phase pH, type of buffer solution, ion pairing level, methanol concentration, temperature, and detector setting.
 Finding the best conditions for both the HPLC and ECD may be more difficult and time-consuming than you expect.
-Yet, if you use Eicom’s HPLC-ECD methods, the time optimizing analytical methods will be greatly reduced.
+Yet, if you use Eicom’s HPLC-ECD methods, the time optimizing analytical methods will be reduced.